BraftonSupport/braftonium-new/readme.md

 ### SASS

 We have added a sass compiler to our blocks.
 You can work with SCSS and your CSS file will be created/updated.
 CSS will NOT be commited to Github, but will be compiled using a Github Workflow (.github/workflows/compile-scss.yml).

 Follow the steps below to use SCSS on your local machine!

-1. Create example.scss(can have anyname) file in the block folder (remember to enqueue example.css in acf.php)
+1. Create new-block.scss (sass will compile any file name) file in the block folder (remember to enqueue new-block.css)
-2. Open your terminal to the /blocks root folder: /wp-content/plugins/braftonium-new/blocks
+2. Open your terminal to the folder: /wp-content/plugins/braftonium-new/blocks
 3. Run "install npm" (First time)
 4. Run "npm sass-watch" (Everytime)
+* You do not need to create the CSS file first, the compiler will do it

 ### Override Template

-You may want to override the default template (blocks/example/html.php) in your child theme.
-If you have example.php in /themes/current-theme/templates/blocks/example.php it will be used instead of the default temple (blocks/example/html.php).
+You/someone else may want to override the default template (/wp-content/plugins/braftonium-new/blocks/new-block.html.php).
+If the template new-block.html.php is found in /themes/current-theme/braftonium/blocks/ it will be used instead of the default template.

 ## Custom Posts & Taxonomies